Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Introduction

 \section{Introduction}

-Femtosecond laser writing enables direct, three-dimensional patterning of embedded features in transparent hosts via nonlinear absorption—multi-phonon ionization (MPI) and Zener breakdown—that initiates localized structural transformation~\cite{Jeschke1999microscopic,Ashikkalieva2016,Kononenko2016}.
-These processes permit buried and surface carbon wires and electrode architectures with arbitrary geometry for electrically conductive devices~\cite{Sun2014}, including radiation detectors~\cite{Lagomarsino2013}.
-Practical subsurface fabrication benefits from pre-compensating high-index–induced spherical aberration using adaptive optics such as a spatial light modulator (SLM) to restore a tight focal volume~\cite{Simmonds2011,Salter2019}.
-While the resulting microstructures have been examined by destructive or ex-situ methods—TEM~\cite{Ashikkalieva2019,Salter2024}, SEM~\cite{Ashikkalieva2016}, and X-ray diffraction microscopy (XRD)~\cite{Yin2024}—their complexity and inability to operate in situ limit process monitoring.
+Femtosecond laser writing enables direct, three-dimensional patterning of embedded features in transparent hosts via nonlinear absorption—multi-phonon ionization and Zener breakdown—that initiates localized structural transformation~\cite{gattass2008femtosecond, musgraves2011laser}.
+The technique has found particular application in processing of diamond~\cite{britel2025comparative, Jeschke1999microscopic,Ashikkalieva2016,Kononenko2016,sotillo2016}, permitting fabrication of buried and surface carbon wires and electrode architectures with arbitrary geometry for electrically conductive devices~\cite{Sun2014}, such as radiation detectors~\cite{komlenok2016diamond, Lagomarsino2013}.
+Yet, one of the main current limitations for scaling manufacturing of these laser-written devices is the lack of feedback mechanisms that can be integrated for real-time, in-situ process monitoring and control.
+Indeed, most current structural analyses remain destructive or ex-situ (e.g.,TEM~\cite{Ashikkalieva2019,Salter2024}, SEM~\cite{Ashikkalieva2016}, and X-ray diffraction microscopy~\cite{Yin2024}).

-Raman microspectroscopy is a vibrational spectroscopic technique based on the inelastic scattering of monochromatic light.
-It has been extensively used for non-destructive identification, structural characterization, and monitoring of chemical and physical properties across materials science, chemistry, and biology\cite{fernandez2024fundamentals}.
-In carbon systems in particular, Raman can distinguish bonding configurations, crystallinity, and local strain, making it suitable for non-invasive, in situ, spatially resolved monitoring during fabrication~\cite{Sotillo2018}.
+Raman microspectroscopy, based on inelastic light scattering, has been extensively used for non-destructive identification, structural characterization, and monitoring of chemical and physical properties across materials science, chemistry, and biology~\cite{fernandez2024fundamentals}.
+In recent years, significant efforts have also focused on developing advanced computational approaches for spectral analysis, further enhancing and broadening its range of applications.

-To obtain robust, comparable indicators from spectra acquired across fields of view and samples, previous studies have adopted a deconvolution and normalization strategy that favors self-referenced, phase-aware metrics over single-peak intensities~\cite{fernandez2024fundamentals}.
-Absolute intensities are sensitive to power drift, focus/NA mismatch, baseline fluorescence, and strain; by contrast, combining phase-informative windows and leveraging label-free spectral deconvolution stabilizes the readout and enables cross-instrument comparison.
-In practice, we explicitly assign bands, normalize to pristine-material pixels, and compute complementary indicators of conversion (ratios and depletion measures defined below), converting hyperspectral maps into quantitative metrics suitable for in situ monitoring~\cite{Sotillo2018}.